This is why the startup ecosystem will continue to attract talent despite Oyo layoffs

 Oyo recently laid off 2,400 employees across India.
 Layoffs may have become mainstream, but that isn’t likely to deter talent from entering the startup ecosystem.
 Here's why.

 Oyo Hotels and Homes recently announced that it would be firing an estimated 2,400 employees, a whopping 20 percent of its total workforce in India.
-The layoffs, kick started by an internal email by Founder Rites Agarwal, are being attributed to Oyo’s relentless pursuit of growth across cities, countries, and market segments.
+The layoffs, kick started by an internal email by Founder Ritesh Agarwal, are being attributed to Oyo’s relentless pursuit of growth across cities, countries, and market segments.

 The collateral damage may be part of a course correction even as Oyo eyes expansion, but what effect will they have on India’s startup ecosystem?